 Why Do Virtual Meeting Platforms Matter for Recruiters?

 Video interviewing directly affects recruiting costs and timelines.
 Virtual interviews eliminate travel logistics, compress timelines, and let hiring panels review recorded sessions asynchronously instead of requiring everyone in the same room at the same time.
-The video interviewing software market was valued at $250 million in 2023 and is projected to reach $892 million by 2030, according to Grand View Research - a sign that adoption isn't slowing down.
+Video interviewing software was valued at $250 million in 2023 and is projected to reach $892 million by 2030, according to Grand View Research - a sign that adoption isn’t slowing down.

 Whether you’re building your recruiting tech stack from scratch or replacing a tool that’s not working, here’s what to look for and which platforms deliver.